Baby on the way or a newborn has just joined the family?

 Sharon Ow is a Founder of Mummy Baby Care and a mother of two children.

-An Internationally Certified Baby Listener and the First Singaporean, Certified INNATE Postpartum Care Practitioner.
+A Certified Baby Language Instructor and the First Singaporean, Certified INNATE Postpartum Care Practitioner.

 Sharon helps first-time pregnant parents like yourself to discover how the W.O.R.D.S technique can help you and your baby sleep well.